Stable Outcomes and Information in Games: An Empirical Framework: Empirical Application: Entry Game by McDonald's and Burger King in the US

 \subsection{Counterfactual Analysis: The Impact of Increasing Access to Healthy Food on Market Structure}

-We consider a policy experiment to predict changes in market structure in Mississippi food deserts after increasing access to healthy food.\footnote{Consumption of fast-food is determined by both supply-side factors (e.g., availability of healthy substitutes in the neighborhood) and demand-side factors (consumers' inherent preference for fast-food). \citet{allcott2019fooddeserts} points out that consumers' eating habits may be largely driven by their preferences.
-They also find that increasing the number of supermarkets may be ineffective for promoting healthy eating by low-income households.
-However, while they consider supermarket entry within a 10-15 minute drive, the high-access indicator we consider is more stringent because 1/2-mile corresponds to less than a 10 minute walk.
-Thus, one can interpret our experiment as studying what would happen to the burger chains if people had providers of healthy food readily available around them.
-We believe our results are not mutually exclusive with the findings of \citet{allcott2019fooddeserts}.} Mississippi is often called one of the ``hungriest'' states in the US.\footnote{For example, Mississippi has been identified as the most food insecure state in the country since 2010 according to Feeding America.
+Consumption of fast food is driven not only by consumers' taste for fast food but also the availability of food substitutes in the neighborhood.
+Following the recent surge of interest on the relationship between food deserts and food consumption patterns (see, e.g., \citet{allcott2019fooddeserts} and \citet{kolb2021retail}), we study the impact of accessibility to healthy food on the entry decisions of fast-food chains.
+Specifically, we consider a policy experiment to predict changes in market structure in Mississippi food deserts after increasing access to healthy food measured by supermarket entries.\footnote{Our policy experiment relies on consumers' substitution patterns between fast-food restaurants and supermarkets (which include supercenters and large grocery stores).
+Although shorter distance to providers of healthy food does not necessarily translate to healthier diet (\citet{allcott2019fooddeserts} and \citet{kolb2021retail}), easier access to supermarkets leads consumers to lower their visits to fast-food chains due to reduced travel costs and increased availability of alternative (healthy or equally unhealthy but cheaper) food substitutes.
+Note that our indicator for access to supermarket corresponds to having a supermarket within 1/2-mile distance which amounts to less than 10-minutes walking distance while \citet{allcott2019fooddeserts} consider supermarket entries within 10-15 minutes driving distance. } Mississippi is often called one of the ``hungriest'' states in the US.\footnote{For example, Mississippi has been identified as the most food insecure state in the country since 2010 according to Feeding America.
 See \url{https://mississippitoday.org/2018/05/04/mississippi-still-the-hungriest-state/}.} Mississippi had 664 census tracts in 2010, and 329 of them are classified as urban tracts, which correspond to our definition of markets.
 Out of 329 urban tracts, 185 tracts (approximately 56\%) are classified as food deserts, according to the U.S. Department of Agriculture.
 According to the definition of food deserts, all of these tracts are classified as having low access to healthy food.